Larasify/typepilled/README.md

 - [x] when game ends non winner doesnt get wpm or stop sending out updates ( and in the next game they get the wpm from the last game)

-- [ ] the person that started the game has +5 seconds of duration
+- [ ] the person that started the game has +5 seconds of duration (the others have -5 seconds ?)

 - [x] create room button spinner is not correct